kubeshop/kusk/README.md

 If you don't like automatic scripts you can always use the manual install:

 1. Download binary with version of your choice (recent one is recommended)
-2. Upack it (tar -zxvf kgw_0.1.0_Linux_arm64.tar.gz)
+2. Upack it (tar -zxvf kusk_0.1.0_Linux_arm64.tar.gz)
 3. Move it to a location in the PATH.
-For example `mv kgw_0.1.0_Linux_arm64/kgw /usr/local/bin/kgw`
+For example `mv kusk_0.1.0_Linux_arm64/kusk /usr/local/bin/kusk`

-For Windows, download the binary from [here](https://github.com/kubeshop/kgw/releases), unpack the binary and add it to `%PATH%`.
+For Windows, download the binary from [here](https://github.com/kubeshop/kusk/releases), unpack the binary and add it to `%PATH%`.

 # Updating

 [(Back to top)](#table-of-contents)

 ## Homebrew
-`brew upgrade kubeshop/kusk/kgw`
+`brew upgrade kubeshop/kusk/kusk`

 ## Latest release on Github
-`go install github.com/kubeshop/kgw@$VERSION`
+`go install github.com/kubeshop/kusk@$VERSION`

 ## From source
-Insde of the kgw repository directory
+Insde of the kusk repository directory
 ```
 git pull && go install
 ```